 Power BI Desktop is a free application you install on your local computer.
 For more information, see Quickstart: Connect to data in Power BI Desktop.

-Make sure the data you want in the report is published as a web service.
+Make sure the data you want in the report is available as an API page or published as a web service.

 For Business Central on-premises, get the following information:

 https://localhost:7048/BC160/ODataV4.
 If you have a multi-tenant deployment, include the tenant in the URL, for example,